bruceravel/synchrotron_pop_up_book/instructions.md

 Build instructions
 ==================

 Note: This is a craft project, not a simple "some assembly required" toy.
 Think about what you're doing as you make the book, and expect to have improvise a little at times.
 You may well think of a better way of doing some of these steps than what we've suggested.
-If so, let us know--maybe we'll incorporate it in to a new set of instructions!
+If so, let us know by raising an issue at the GitHub site -- maybe we'll incorporate it in to a new set of instructions!

 # Preliminaries
 ## Step 1